alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 17. **Incorporate Ad Revenue Which Runs While Waiting for the Response**: This is a monetization strategy that should be implemented once the app is functional and engaging.

-### Marketing and Legal
-- **Form a PLC**: This should be done early in your process, as it's important for legal and financial reasons.
-- **Learn Legal Risks of AI**: Parallel to your development, understand the legal aspects to ensure compliance.
-- **Market to University Students at £7.99/year**: This should be part of your ongoing marketing strategy, but more focused once the app is nearing completion.

-### Continuous Tasks
-- **Chance to Rate the Video, and Rate the Summary for Help with Next Summarisation**: Implement this as a feature that evolves with user feedback.
-- **Search the LLM for Specific Information Which They Want to Learn**: Continuously refine this feature based on user feedback and AI advancements.
-- **Add Recommendations for Other Videos to Look At**: This can be an ongoing improvement as your database grows.
-- **What Do They Do After They've Saved the Time**: This is more of a value proposition and user engagement strategy, continuously evolve this based on user feedback.

-### Notes
-- Prioritize tasks that lay the foundation for others.
-- Regularly review and adjust your plan based on progress and challenges.
-- Consider user feedback crucial for continuous improvement.
-- Keep learning and adapting to new developments in AI and app development.

 ## App development ideas